ChumingWen/improved-garbanzo/proposal.md

-# X-Team 5 Project Proposal: Where To Party?
+# X-Team 5 Project Proposal: Where To Party

 See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code for tips on using *Markdown* tags to format __.md__ files